alexpetros/unplannedobsolescence.com/content/blog/htmx-compliments-the-browser.md

 * You're new to [htmx](https://htmx.org/) and struggling with how to structure your website to make it feel responsive
 * You asked for help fixing a problem with the [`hx-boost`](https://htmx.org/attributes/hx-boost/) attribute

-I believe that htmx is beginning of a sea-change in how we build for the web (this is why I volunteer as one of the maintainers).
+I believe that htmx is beginning of a sea-change in how we build for the web.
-I do, however, have a small problem with the way that we teach it to beginners, which can cause the two stumbling blocks above.
+But, like any new (or new to some people) approach, there are still some gaps in how we teach it to beginners, which can create the two stumbling blocks above.

 ## How should we teach it beginners?